shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 **Tier:** Premium, Ultimate
 **Offering:** Self-managed

-NOTE:
-The repository size limit includes repository files and LFS, but does not include artifacts, uploads, wiki, packages, containers, or snippets.
-The repository size limit applies to both private and public projects.

 Repositories in your GitLab instance can grow quickly, especially if you are using LFS.
 Their size can grow exponentially, rapidly consuming available storage.
 To prevent this from happening, you can set a hard limit for your repositories' size.